ImmutableSoft/ImmutableEcosystem/docs/ImmutableLicense.md

 ### licenseValid

-Check if end user is activated for use of a product
+Check if end user is activated for use of a product.
+ Entity and product must be valid.

 ```js
 function licenseValid(uint256 entityIndex, uint256 productIndex, uint256 licenseHash) external view